MD5-Hashm/moviefetch/README.md

 - This program is in a pre-release stage so expect bugs and other issues...

 ## Intro
 Movie fetch is a project of mine written in go to search for and then fetch movies from torrent sites.
+When you search for movies it will find the year of the movie and search for the prefereed quality (specified in the config file) and result in very accurate searches.

 ## Stability / Testing
 This program has tested with: